+- Under DC FOIA, DC

+Government must

+provide public

+access to "public

+records" to maintain

+an open and

+transparent

+government.

-- Under DC FOIA, DC Government must provide public access to "public records" to maintain an open and transparent government. - The term "public record" is defined in the DC Code.
+- The term "public record" is defined in D.C.
+Official Code § 2-502(18).

 PUBLIC RECORDS

 Includes all books, papers, maps, photographs, cards, tapes, recordings, vote data (including ballot-definition material, raw data, and ballot images), or other documentary materials, regardless of physical form or characteristics prepared, owned, used, in the possession of, or retained by a public body.